Things You Can’t Miss in Dunedin!

 7. Visit Larnach Castle

 New Zealand’s only castle is right here in Dunedin on the Otago Peninsula.
 There are several ways to enjoy this grand historic building and its gardens with self-guided tours, guided tours and high tea in the Ballroom.
+Find out more about your options on Viator and Tripadvisor.
+See more experiences like this in the 10 Luxury Activities in Dunedin.

 8. Go on a Cruise

 Go sailing or wildlife cruising from the Dunedin Harbour!
 Wildlife cruises, such as Port to Port, will take you alongside the Otago Peninsula to see a wealth of seabirds, seals and sea lions, while dolphin cruises will take you further out in search of the ocean’s cutest and most playful marine mammals.
 Otherwise, there are sailing charters to sit back, relax and enjoy the ocean.
+Find out more about cruises with Port to Port on Viator and Tripadvisor.

 Location: Dunedin Harbour.